JulianWinterfeld/fullstack-city-search/README.md

 3. **Database:** The database can be ignored, since i tried doing it here but hat complications, so i moved the database to the backend (i used SQLite and Prisma for the database)

-## Thank you for the opportunity although i didnt work with some of the Tools yet
+## Thank you for the opportunity

+The challenge was really fun, although i didnt work with some of the Tools yet.
 Im really looking forward to get your feedback.

 Best regards,